Sandy Town Bowling Club – About Us

 At this time there was no direct access to the site.
 The present access road off Engayne Avenue had not been built, neither had the Village Hall.
 Vehicular access was via Sunderland Road and a drive across the playing field!!

-So Sandy Town Council had commissioned the provision of the green, from memory the cost was around £10,000, which was not inconsiderable some 40 years back.
+So Sandy Town Council had commissioned the provision of the green, the cost was around £10,000, which was not inconsiderable almost 45 years ago.
 No water supply had been provided, the Town Council had no manpower or equipment to maintain it, and the first summer was hot and dry so the grass all died!
 The green was relaid and Bob Chapman came along and volunteered to look after the green.
 He and his brothers were instrumental in forming the bowls club.

 A lease agreement between the Town Council and Club was drawn up for the Town Council to provide machinery and materials and for bowls club members to maintain the green.
 The Sandy Village Hall, now used as the ‘home’ of Sandy Town Bowling Club, was not then in existence and refreshments were taken in The Banks Pavilion which is now a three way storage facility nearby.
 The Bowling Green remains open to the general public to hire rinks for casual use, by arrangement with Officers of the Club.
 Coaching normally takes place on a Tuesday afternoon at around 2.00pm, under the supervision of an experienced bowler, and a social get-together is held on Friday evenings (see Events page for details).